111 West 57th Street: Tower units

-P. E. Guerin Hardware designed bronze doorknobs on the living-room doors, which are shaped like the tower itself.
+Many residences include spaces such as galleries and formal dining rooms with alcoves.
+In addition, materials like oak floors and panel doors are used throughout the apartments.
+P. E. Guerin Hardware designed the hardware, including bronze living-room doorknobs shaped like the tower's massing.
 The kitchens typically have quartzite counters as well as built-in appliances such as dishwashers, ovens, refrigerators, and freezers.
-The units also contain dark wood and onyx floors, an acknowledgment of the design of Steinway Hall.
+The units also contain dark wood and onyx floors, alluding to the design of Steinway Hall, and the rooms are separated by doors measuring 9 ft tall.
 A typical unit, such as the residence on floor 43, has a living room facing north toward Central Park and master and guest bedrooms facing south, as well as walk-in closets and custom bathroom appliances.
-Some tower units have been customized, such as a unit on floor 34, designed by Kelly Behun with a musically-influenced theme.
+Quartzite decorations are used throughout the bathrooms as well.
+Some tower units have been customized, such as a unit on floor 34 that was redesigned by Kelly Behun with a musically influenced theme.

 A pair of elevators connect each of the tower stories to the ground level and floor 10.
 One is a double-deck elevator with a service cab on the lower deck, which also descends to the cellar, while the other is a single-deck elevator.
-In addition, each of the duplex units have private elevators connecting both floors in the unit.
+In addition, each of the duplex units has a private elevator connecting both floors in the unit.